digitalpalidictionary/dpd-db/docs/project_folder_structure.md

 	see [scripts readme](scripts/README.md) for more info.

 - **shared_data/** Data used across the project.

-- **tests/** Tests to ensure the completeness and accuracy of the database.

 - **tools/** Python modules used across the project.